Emotus-Your-Mood-and-Mental-Wellness/Emotus-Backend-API/README.md

 ## Security Features

+1. Authentication
+   - Firebase Authentication
+   - JWT token validation
+   - Role-based access control

-1. Input Validation
+2. Input Validation
    - All user inputs are sanitized and validated
    - File uploads are scanned for malware
    - Size limits enforced on all requests

-2. Data Protection
+3. Data Protection
    - All data is stored in secure Firebase storage
-   - User data is isolated by userId
+   - Input validation and sanitization
    - Sensitive data is encrypted at rest

-3. Access Control
+4. Access Control
    - Each request requires valid userId
    - Resource access is restricted to owners
    - File access uses signed URLs